 - TOS Website Violation Research

-While the truth is, it is not possible to remove everything from the Internet, our firm specializes in removing things other online reputation management companies say is impossible to remove.
+While it may not be possible to remove everything from the Internet, our firm specializes in removing things other online reputation management companies say is impossible to remove.

-A big misconception about internet privacy and slander is that Google is responsible for all the information found online.
-Google is just a source for locating information, each and every website is owned by a company or private individual.
-Some websites such as YouTube, Blogger, Google+ and several others are Google owned web properties, but these sites are user interactive, meaning individuals are responsible for the content placed on these platforms.
+A big misconception about Internet privacy and slander is that Google is responsible for all the information found online.
+Google is just a source for locating information.
+Each and every website is owned by a company or private individual.
+Some websites such as YouTube, Blogger, Google+ and several others are Google owned web properties, but these sites are user interactive, meaning individuals are responsible for the content placed there.

-Chances are that if you have information online you want removed it’s coming from a third party website.
-You may have found this information by using Google Search, but this does not mean Google is responsible for the content being displayed.
+Chances are that if there is online information you want removed, it’s coming from a third party website.
+You may have found this information by using Google Search, but this does not mean Google is responsible for it.
 Google cannot remove information from third party websites.
 If you contact Google asking them to remove a webpage they will recommend that you contact the webmaster who owns the website or is responsible for posting the content.
-This can often times be a fairly difficult task.
+This can be a difficult task.
 Many webmasters use private hosting companies, virtual proxy networks and hidden IP’s to conceal their identities.
-We have developed a number of tools to help track down and locate webmasters and will use them when needed.
+InternetReputation.com has developed tools to help track down and locate webmasters and will use them when needed.

-In certain circumstances Google will investigate removing personal or private information from appearing in their search results.
+In certain circumstances Google will investigate removing personal or private information appearing in their search results.

 Content can be reported to Google for removal if it contains any of the below.

-Again Google and other search engines such as Yahoo and Bing cannot remove content from other websites.
-Google recommends people to “Counteract negative information with useful, positive information”.
-This is what we refer to as a reputation management campaign; we create thousands of positive listings in the search engines to bury the negative and or false information from appearing in Google and all the other major search engines.
+Again, Google and other search engines such as Yahoo and Bing cannot remove content from other websites.
+Google recommends that people “Counteract negative information with useful, positive information”.
+This is what we refer to as a reputation management campaign; we create thousands of positive listings in the search engines to bury the negative and or false information appearing on Google and all the other major search engines.

-We use a two-pronged reputation management approach to get rid of unwanted Internet information.
-We create and disseminate thousands of positive digital assets combined with publishing techniques to remove all traces of harmful information on the Internet.
-Contact us for a free consultation on getting your information removed from the Internet.
+At InternetReputation.com we use a two-pronged reputation management approach to get rid of unwanted Internet information.
+We create and disseminate thousands of positive digital assets combined with Internet privacy and legal techniques to remove all traces of harmful content.
+Contact us for a free consultation on getting your information removed from Internet searches.